MagnumVD/RotoForge-AI/README.md

 ### Install the dependencies

-Iin the drop down menu under the addon, you can set an `Install path`, then run `Check Dependencies`.
+In the drop down menu under the addon, you can set an `Install path`, then run `Check Dependencies`.
 After that you can use the `Install` button to automatically download and install the requred dependencies.
 This can take a little bit of time since it's ~8GB of data and will freeze blender.
 I recommend you **open up the system console window before you start the download/installation process**, that way you can track it's progress.